davidpomerenke/tutorials/logic/src/presentation3.md

 - The logic research community is not inclusive.

-- Logic itself is "a thought like a hammer" (authoritarian, patriarchal).
+- Logic is "a thought like a hammer" (authoritarian, patriarchal).

 [![](img/nye.png){width=30%}](https://b-ok.cc/book/5443608/c8ccb8)